 Setting: A computer in order to create the chart is needed, a professional program might be helpful.

 Number of participants: any

 Types of participants: Any types of participants can be involved in this process.

-Time needed: The time needed for this process depends on what is issued in the individual cases.
+Time needed: The time needed for this process depends on what the issue and number of factors being considered.

 Pre-Work Required: Think through the possible list of things that will be compared, and the possible standard measures, in order to guide the group to choose ones that will be helpful.

 Together with the client (group), develop a list of problems, items or causes that can and will be compared.

 Now, develop a standard measure in order to compare the chosen items.
 This can be the frequency of something (How often e.g. utilization, complications, errors occur?), the time (How long something takes?) or the cost (How many resources it uses?)

 Now, choose a time frame for collecting the data.